danielruijs/huggingface-transformers/src/README.md

 ## Tips for Training

 - If you get OOM errors during evaluation, try setting `batch_eval_metrics: True` in the config file.
+- Disabling denoising by setting `disable_denoising: True` in the config file yielded significantly better results on the two example datasets.

 ## Logging